-If a holiday falls on a Sunday, Federal Reserve Banks and Branches are closed on the following Monday.
-If a holiday falls on a Saturday, it will be observed the day before (Friday).
+If a holiday falls on a Sunday, all Federal Reserve offices are closed on the following Monday.
+If a holiday falls on a Saturday, only the Board of Governors will observe it the day before (Friday).

 Handling payroll when payday falls on or around a bank holiday